| Navigation : Previous | Next |

 -

-File / New Remote User Library
+choose File / New Remote User Library

-Select the folder of the library you want to import and choose Open
+Select the folder of the library you want to import and choose Open.

 Remote libraries appear in the Libraries package as well, just like any other extra libraries.